evnm/www/_posts/2015-09-24-design-documentation-at-small-companies.md

 wrote at Twitter.
 Critically, the former tend to rely on the availability of services maintained by unfamilar people at other companies rather than acquaintances down the hall.
-For instance, by making use Amazon Web Services instead of [technologies stewarded in-house](https://blog.twitter.com/2015/all-about-apache-aurora), our services' uptime is reliant on the diligence of anonymous Amazon personnel.
+For instance, by making use of Amazon Web Services instead of [technologies stewarded in-house](https://blog.twitter.com/2015/all-about-apache-aurora), our services' uptime is reliant on the diligence of anonymous Amazon personnel.
 As the swashbuckling systems cliché goes,